Admissions for Early Childhood Studies (MA)

 Please note: there are very limited spots available for international applicants.

-Submit your application by the first consideration deadline of January 18, 2021 to be guaranteed consideration for admission, and if you are a full-time domestic applicant, for scholarship.
+Submit your application by the first consideration deadline (TBD) to be guaranteed consideration for admission, and if you are a full-time domestic applicant, for scholarships.

 Once you have submitted your online application, you will be emailed instructions within 2-3 business days on how to create your online identity and upload your required documents electronically.
-We recommend that you submit the online application prior to January 18, to ensure a complete application is received by the deadline.
+We recommend that you submit the online application prior to the first consideration deadline, to ensure a complete application is received by the deadline.